ASEAN, China approve guidelines for maritime emergencies hotline

 U.S. President Barack Obama and Japanese Prime Minister Shinzo Abe are expected to urge China to comply with the ruling by the Permanent Court of Arbitration in The Hague, but Chinese Premier Li Keqiang is likely to dismiss interventions from non-claimant states.

-Earlier Wednesday, the ASEAN leaders wrapped up a two-day summit meeting, with other countries closely watching how the group refers to disputes between some ASEAN members and China in the South China Sea in a post-summit chairman's statement.

-According to ASEAN diplomatic sources, a draft chairman's statement expressed "serious concern" about land reclamation in disputed waters, a veiled criticism of China's muscle-flexing in asserting territorial claims in the South China Sea.
+In a chairman's statement issued after the ASEAN summit, the 10 leaders said they "emphasized the importance of non-militarization and self-restraint in the conduct of all activities, including land reclamation that could further complicate the situation and escalate tensions in the South China Sea," a veiled criticism of Beijing's muscle-flexing in asserting territorial claims in the disputed sea.

+"We remain seriously concerned over recent and ongoing developments" in the South China Sea, the statement said.

-However, the draft statement made no reference to the arbitration court's July 12 ruling, which Beijing has dismissed, the sources said.
+But the statement made no direct reference to the arbitration court's July 12 ruling, which Beijing has dismissed.

-The Philippines, which brought the arbitration case to The Hague, and Vietnam may have demanded that the statement refer to the ruling.

-However, some ASEAN members with close ties with China, such as Cambodia, may have insisted that the statement not refer to the ruling.
-China is a major contributor of development assistance to Cambodia and its biggest source of foreign direct investment.

 In an apparent effort to drive a wedge into ASEAN's unity on the South China Sea issue, China has stepped up economic cooperation with ASEAN states through, for example, the Beijing-backed Asian Infrastructure Investment Bank and its "One Belt and One Road" initiative that links the emerging powerhouse to Central and Southeast Asia.

-Speaking at the ASEAN-China summit, Thai Prime Minister Prayut Chan-o-cha said ASEAN and China should increase cooperation to promote peace and prosperity, which will benefit the peoples of both sides, according to Thai government spokesman Werachon Sukondhapatipak.
+Speaking at the ASEAN-China summit, Thai Prime Minister Prayut Chan-o-cha said ASEAN and China should increase cooperation to promote peace and prosperity, which would benefit the peoples of both sides, according to Thai government deputy spokesman Werachon Sukondhapatipak.

 Thailand supports China's One Belt and One Road initiative and the AIIB as a means of promoting infrastructure development, Werachon quoted Prayut as saying.